Oleksandr Hranovskyi (politician): Political career

 From May 25 to November 30, 2014, he was a deputy of the Kyiv City Council from the party “UDAR” under No.23.
 He was a member of the budget issues and socio-economic development Commission and a member of the temporary utility inspection and other economic entities commission.
 The commission inspected those utilities and other economic entities, in the authorized capital of which there is a share of property of the territorial community of Kyiv.

 During the elections on October 26, 2014, he passed to the Verkhovna Rada under No. 58, Petro Poroshenko Block.
 In Parliament he was elected the head of the Subcommittee on civil affairs, economic and administrative proceedings of the Committee on Legal Policy and Justice.
 Hranovskyi is a member of Committee on Legal Policy and Justice.

 As a deputy introduced several bills to improve the activities of the prosecutor's office, bills for judicial improvements, property rights registration enhancements, improvements in registration of legal entities and individuals, bills which concern the Constitutional Court of Ukraine and the High Council of Justice of Ukraine.

 November 1, 2018 was included in the list of Ukrainian individuals against whom the Government of Russia imposed economic sanctions.

 May 29, 2019 Oleksandr Hranovskyi left the party "Petro Poroshenko Bloc "Solidarity".

 In the 2019 Ukrainian parliamentary election Hranovskyi tried to win a seat in Constituency No. 169 situated in Kharkiv as an independent candidate.
 But he lost the election to Oleksandr Kunytskyi of the party Servant of the People.

 After President Zelensky came to power, a series of trials began against Hranovsky.
 His lawyers insist on political persecution.

-For example during the one of the court sessions in August, 2025, Lord Maurice Glazman, a member of the House of Lords and the Parliament of the United Kingdom, and Konstantinos Efstatiou, a member of the House of Representatives of the Republic of Cyprus, a member of the Cypriot delegation to the Parliamentary Assembly of the Council of Europe, a rapporteur on "Transnational Repression" in PACE, a member of the Committee on Legal Affairs and Human Rights, a lawyer and co-founder of the Cyprus Democratic Lawyers Association (CDLA), were present.
+For example, during one of the court sessions in August, 2025, Lord Maurice Glazman, a member of the House of Lords and the Parliament of the United Kingdom, and Konstantinos Efstatiou, a member of the House of Representatives of the Republic of Cyprus, a member of the Cypriot delegation to the Parliamentary Assembly of the Council of Europe, a rapporteur on "Transnational Repression" in PACE, a member of the Committee on Legal Affairs and Human Rights, a lawyer and co-founder of the Cyprus Democratic Lawyers Association (CDLA), were present.